Folasade-Ojo/Analysis-on-Big-Data/README.md

 **Data Cleaning**

-This was achieved by creating a new table by implementing the following
+This was achieved by creating a new table and implementing the following
 - Dropping columns with more than 50% null records (*color slug* and *fuel type*).
 * Setting the *manufacture year* to a range between 2000 and 2017.
 + Ensuring the *model* and *maker* columns had no null records.